jhach/bump-paper/content/posts/2023/2015 WWE Performance Center Trainees; Where Are They Now?/index.md

 She is currently taking time away to care for her newborn with ~~AEW~~ WWE NXT superstar, Shawn Spears.

 **Update: May 17, 2024**
-When speaking with Ring The Belle, Cassie, aka Peyton, was asked to comment about making a return for the WWE Royal Rumble:
+Certainly!
+When interviewed by Ring The Belle, Cassie Lee (formerly known as Peyton Royce) expressed openness to potentially returning for the WWE Royal Rumble.
+She stated:
 > Yeah, I’m open to it, for sure.
 I would love that.
 It’d be so good to catch up.
 I mean, it’s the Royal Rumble.
 We said no last time because we were still pretty hurt about [getting released].
 But I feel healed now, and I feel like I’d love to do that if the opportunity came.

 source: [Wrestlezone](https://www.wrestlezone.com/news/1473605-cassie-lee-peyton-royce-would-be-open-to-potential-wwe-royal-rumble-appearance)